+Ongoing training and in-depth industry knowledge are indispensable building blocks for state-of-the-art medical and legal translations.
 In an effort to serve you better, I’m constantly striving to remain at the forefront of technological advances in your fields of business.
 Below please find some examples of current advanced training courses and tours of research institutions and biotechnology companies.

 I can’t wait to get new insights into to some of the most gripping technical and medical advances … and to apply my newly acquired knowledge and skills!

 1. Tour: Roche Diagnostics in Penzberg near Munich

 Pharma & Diagnostics

 The collaboration of the two divisions, Pharma and Diagnostics, in Penzberg is unique within the Roche Group.
 From research, through development to production they cover the entire value-added chain.
 Their innovations help patients worldwide to live a better life.

 As an antibody powerhouse, Roche Penzberg stands for research, development and production of this class of therapeutic proteins.
 The site is a hub of worldwide importance for the production of diagnostic tests, raw materials, analyser systems and biopharmaceuticals.